 Many men out there experience the appearance of small bumps around the base of the tip of their penis (the glans).
 In fact, as many as 25% of all men will have this condition at some point.
 Pearly penile papules are a common, benign skin condition seen in males.
 They are often confused for genital warts and the appearance of these bumps can cause a great deal of anxiety in patients who mistakenly believe them to be sexually transmitted.
 However, pearly penile papules are not a dangerous skin condition and can be treated safely in our office if a patient desires.

 Pearly penile papules are tiny, skin-colored or white bumps found on the penis of adult men and most commonly arise when men are in their teens or twenties.
 The papules have a pearly sheen and may appear yellow in direct light.
 It is not known why they develop, but they are more commonly seen in uncircumcised men.
 The bumps are not caused by a virus, as are genital warts and herpes.

-Pearly penile papules are not painful, do not transform into cancer and they are not contagious.
+Pearly penile papules are not painful, do not transform into cancer, and they are not contagious.
 Most men notice that pearly penile papules become less noticeable as they age.
 However, despite their benign state, many men wish to get rid of these bumps.

-Treatments can be done with little discomfort utilizing a numbing cream.
+Treatments can be done with little to no discomfort.
 For most patients, more than one treatment is suggested.
 Most patients can return to work the day after treatment.
 Schedule a consultation with Dr. Graber to discuss which treatment method is best for reducing pearly penile papules.

 Our goal here at The Dermatology of Institute of Boston is protect the health of our patients and staff.
 To continue caring for our patients during these uncertain times, while strictly adhering to the guidelines set by the CDC, we will be only offering virtual consultations.
 For some patients, an in person visit is best, but if you feel that your concern could be addressed online, this may be a convenient option for you.